 Remember, the human spirit is what sets us apart from many other living things.
-This is why we have churches, temples, synagogues and mosques, and monkeys and dolphins do not.
+This is why we have churches, temples, synagogues and mosques, and monkeys don’t.
 We have a spiritual side – a side that longs to know the unknown – a part of us that reaches beyond the physical world and sees us through the toughest of times.

 Find a good church, talk to your religious friends, read a bible, listen to spiritual songs, find a place to pray and meditate.
-It’s amazing how much joy one can find when we stop neglecting the one area that has seen so many people through the worst of health issues.
+It’s amazing how much joy one can find when we stop neglecting the one area that’s helped so many others through even the worst of health issues.

 Finding Joy in Strength – Conclusion